-On this page you will find a number of links to a set of documents which are statutory guidance from the Department for Education.
-The main document you should refer to is called ‘Supporting pupils at school with medical conditions‘ and you should keep an eye on Gov.UK for any updates.
-This guidance is for:
+Here you will find a number of links to a set of documents which are statutory guidance from the Department for Education.
+The main document you should refer to is called ‘Supporting pupils at school with medical conditions‘.
+The guidance includes templates to for liaising with parents and keeping records in relation to supporting pupils with medical conditions.

-a) Governing Bodies of maintained schools (and therefore for the direction of all staff in maintained schools)
+- Governing Bodies of maintained schools (and therefore for the direction of all staff in maintained schools).

 Information can also be sought from your school nurse, or from relevant professionals involved in the child’s care (such as Occupational Therapists, etc).

 - Public Health leaflet ‘Streptococcal infections – scarlet fever, impetigo, etc’.
 Includes symptoms, method if contagion, infection prevention, and treatment.
 Also includes important information on the complications of serious infection from scarlet fever, if children have had a recent bout of chickenpox.

 - Using emergency adrenaline auto-injectors in schools – Department of Health and Social Care guidance.